zgoda/flask-rollup/docs/index.rst

 Multiple entrypoints
 ^^^^^^^^^^^^^^^^^^^^

 Specify multiple entrypoints to get chunked output.
-This is not very usable for code splitting (which with some convention may be easily implemented on Python/Flask side) but for example to conditionally include some debug code.
+This is not always usable for code splitting (which with some convention may be easily implemented on Python/Flask side) but for example to conditionally include some debug code.
 If the bundle should produce chunked output, ``entrypoints`` param to :class:`Bundle` constructor can include more elements.
 These elements may be :class:`Entrypoint` instances or plain strings but the rule is that only one of them may be unnamed (string entrypoint elements are unnamed by its nature).
+Generated chunks will have names of respective entrypoints.

 .. toctree::
     :maxdepth: 2
     :caption: Contents: